-A clumping fern found in gullies and shady areas on creeklines in dry and wet sclerophyll forest and rainforest.
-It grows on rocks or on tree trunks.
-It grows along the coast of NSW, north from the lower Blue Mountains, into Qld.
+It is found in gullies and shady areas on creeklines in dry and wet sclerophyll forest and rainforest.
+It grows on rocks (lithophytic) or tree trunks (epiphytic).

-It has linear simple fronds to about 40 cm long by 5 cm wide, which narrow strongly at the apex with prominent midrib.
-The entire frond is intact, but can be lobed at the base, dark to mid green.
+Asplenium spp. exhibit a wide range of frond appearances as well as plant habits.
+In this species, simple linear fronds are produced, to about 40 cm long by 5 cm wide, which narrow strongly at the apex with prominent midrib.
+The entire frond is intact, but can be lobed at the base, and with lobing along the margins (which can appear like pieces of frond have been chewed out or cut away), dark to mid green.

-Spores are produced in linear sori, to 15 mm long, on either side of midrib on the underside of the frond.
+Spores are produced in linear sori (spore-houses), to 15 mm long, on either side of midrib on the underside of the frond.

 Not much is known about its cultivation currently.